A step by step guide to writing a professional resume for an office manager. Use our office manager resume sample and a template.

 Pro Tip: Don't be afraid to follow up.
 Don't push, but after a few days, an email nudge can put you top-of-mind.
 That gives your accounts receivable resume another shot at glory.

 Need the full transaction processing for writing a great accounting cover letter?
-See our guide: How To Write A Cover Letter in 8 Simple Steps (+12 Examples)
+See our article, Cover Letter for Accounting Positions (Samples) and our general guide, How To Write A Cover Letter in 8 Simple Steps (+12 Examples)

 Contact info on a resume for accounting is so simple, yet potentially so devastating.